tekknolagi/tekknolagi.github.com/_drafts/2020-10-08-compiling-a-lisp-9.md

 </span>

 Welcome back to the "Compiling a Lisp" series.
 Last time we added support for `if` expressions.
-This time we're going add support for heap allocation.
+This time we're going add support for basic heap allocation.

 Heap allocation comes in a couple of forms, but the one we care about right now is the `cons` primitive.
 Much like `AST_new_pair` in the compiler, `cons`